davidskalinder/OaxacaBlinder/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Branches of this package are unstable
+# Branches of this repository are unstable

-This package is for development and testing of
+This repository is for development and testing of
 <https://github.com/sinanpl/OaxacaBlinder> .
 Please use that package and
 not this one.
 Branches in this repository, particularly `testing` and `master`, may be removed, replaced, or have their histories rewritten at